waigo/waigo/docs/guide.md

 Note that the module loader does not scan the following sub paths within each folder tree:

-* `src/views/emailTemplates`
+* `src/views/emailTemplates` - [mailer](#email-system) templates
+* `src/frontend` - all frontend stuff
-* `cli/data` - this contains data for use by the [command-line](#command-line) tools
+* `cli/data` - data for use by [cli](#command-line) commands

 ## Plugins

 As mentioned earlier, You can make anything you build re-useable by bundling it up as a plugin.
+Plugins are just NPM modules and are thus very easy to share with others, and come with all the benefits that are available to normal NPM modules.

 By separating non-core functionality into plugins (which can then be thoroughly documented and tested) we encourage code re-use across projects.
 Plugins help us to keep the core framework more focussed, flexible and increase the overall quality of code in the Waigo ecosystem.

-Since plugins are just NPM modules they are very easy to share with others, and come with all the benefits that are available to normal NPM modules.

 ### Loading plugins